OlivierLD/JOB/README.md

  $> cd src/C
  $> make
 ```
+The make command invokes the `javah` utility.
+See the content of `Makefile`.
 By then, you should see a `libjavahard-io.so` library in the `C` directory.

 Finally, do the `gradle` build from the project root: